MalekKamel/CurrencyConverter/README.md

 The app loads currencies from [Fixer.io](https://fixer.io/)

 #Build Project
-to build the project, you have to add a class with the fully qualified name **currencyconverter.common.data.network.api.FixerAccessKey** and add string with name  `KEY` which holds the access key string.
+to build the project, you have to add a class with the fully qualified name **currencyconverter.common.data.network.api.FixerAccessKey** located in `data` module.
+And add string with name  `KEY` which holds the access key string.

  ### License
 ```